COMHIS/estc/README.md

 Whereas this package focuses on the ESTC data, it utilizes additional tools from the more generic [bibliographica](https://github.com/rOpenGov/bibliographica) and many other R packages.
-We are also working on similar tools for Finnish data collections, see [Fennica](https://github.com/rOpenGov/fennica).
+We are also working on similar tools for Finnish and other data collections, see [Fennica](https://github.com/rOpenGov/fennica).

 ### Acknowledgements